opensearch-project/documentation-website/_security/configuration/opensearch-keystore.md

 OpenSearch Keystore supports the following the commands:

 - `create`: Initializes a new keystore.
-If a keystore already exists, this command will overwrite it.
+If a keystore already exists, this command will overwrite the existing keystore.
 - `list`: Lists all settings in the keystore.
 - `add <setting-name>`: Adds a new setting to the keystore.
 Prompts for the value to be securely stored.
 - `add-file <file-name>`: Adds a new file to the keystore.